Long-range correlations with finite-size effects from a superposition of uncorrelated pulses with power-law distributed durations: Conditions for long-range dependence

 \subsection{Long pulse durations}

 Pulses with long durations obviously contribute to long-range dependence.
 Allowing arbitrarily long pulse durations requires a divergence of the upper bound, $\taumax\rightarrow\infty$.
 For the upper-truncated Pareto distribution, the upper bound given by \Eqref{upper-tr-Pareto-last} diverges towards infinity only in the limit $\alpha\rightarrow1^-$.
 In this limit the distribution itself is not well defined.
 The power spectral density of a process with an upper-truncated Pareto distribution of pulse durations is thus not expected to manifest scale invariance.
+This is indicated in the first column of Table~\ref{tab:alpha-regimes-expected-scaling}.

-In the case of the bounded Pareto distribution, both support boundaries are modified simultaneously and indirectly through the parameter $\Delta$ given by \Eqref{delta}.
+In the case of the bounded Pareto distribution, both support boundaries are modified simultaneously and indirectly, through the parameter $\Delta$ given by \Eqref{delta}.
 Changing the value of $\Delta$ affects the behavior of $\taumin$ and $\taumax$ differently depending on the value of $\alpha$.
 In particular, in the limit $\Delta\rightarrow\infty$ the lower and the upper bounds given by \Eqsref{eq:taus-Delta}, as well as the normalization factor given by \Eqref{etas-bPareto-Delta}, have the following limits

 Equations~\eqref{tau-limit-delta-infinity} indicate that in the limit $\Delta\rightarrow\infty$ the bounded Pareto distribution approaches the upper-truncated Pareto distribution when $\alpha<1$, and approaches the lower-truncated Pareto distribution when $\alpha>2$.
 In the range $1\leq\alpha\leq2$ the lower and the upper bounds approach zero and infinity respectively, while the normalization factor vanishes, ensuring that the normalization condition \eqref{normalized_taumean} is met.